sqsinger1123/sqsinger1123.github.io/index.md

-Sam Singer: Using technology to make the world a better place.
+Using technology to make the world a better place.

 Hello and welcome to my site!